AI Workforce Readiness Council

 Curriculum Framework

-Business & Industry Alignment
+Business and Industry Alignment

-Statewide Investment
+MAI-TAP Investment

 Mississippi State University